 Aukro CEO and former student of NEWTON College in Brno, Lumír Kunz has a powerful entrepreneurial story full of ups and downs.
 He shared his story with the current students in a lecture as part of the Shining Graduates series (Absolventi, kteří září), and then it was time for questions from the audience.
 What did the NEWTON students ask Lumír?

-You started doing business with your close friends Honza a Matěj.
+You started doing business with your close friends Honza and Matěj.
 How did that influence your friendship?
-Especially during those less-than-happy times?
+Especially during those less than happy times?

 It was incredibly cementing.
 We faced every problem together and suffered the consequences of everything we did as one.
 At that moment, we realised our friendship would be for life.

-Some people say friendship and business are necessary to keep apart, and if anyone goes into business with their friends, that’s the end of their friendship.
+Some people say friendship and business are necessary to be kept apart, and if anyone goes into business with their friends, that’s the end of their friendship.
 The dream crushers around us often said the same things because that’s what happened to them or they had heard of it happening.

 For me, friendship is my priority.
 And in all of my companies, we’re primarily a team of friends and then colleagues.
 This isn’t for everyone.
 For instance, sometimes someone comes along and starts to abuse this dynamic.
 However, this kind of person doesn’t last long in our system.
 Generally speaking, I would recommend doing business with friends, however, you have to set clear, common values.

 You successfully launched many projects.
 How many different roles do you fill per day and how do you manage your time?